zegelin/mwha2mqtt/README.md

 **Note**: Zones must be first configured in the config file before `mwha2mqttd` will publish status and handle adjustments for them.
 Sending adjustments to an unconfigured zone is a no-op.
 The `mwha/status/zones` topic will contain a list of configured zone IDs.
-It is recommended that clients subscribe to this topic to discover the list of configured zones.
+It is recommended that clients subscribe to this topic to discover the list of configured/active zones.

 #### Zone IDs